1960 Philadelphia Eagles season: 1960 NFL Championship Game (Monday, December 26, 1960): vs. Green Bay Packers

+Aftermath

 Soon after the championship game against Green Bay, 61-year-old Buck Shaw retired as head coach of the Eagles.
 Quarterback and 12-year veteran Norm Van Brocklin retired after the game also and expected to be named head coach, but assistant coach Nick Skorich was promoted; he led the Eagles for the next three years, through the 1963 season.

 Van Brocklin, age 34, was named head coach of the expansion Minnesota Vikings in January 1961.

 In the 1961 expansion draft the Eagles lost guard Gerry Huth, defensive back Gene Johnson, and center Bill Lapham to Minnesota.